Feel like a giant in the small Storgata - a copy of Storgata in Lillehammer á 1930.

 Storgata 84 – Victoria Hotel

 Can trace its history back to the 1870s.
-The hotel was built by Knut Morterud, and consists of two buildings that were joined together with equal ceilings and flat roofs at the turn of the century.
-The flat roof was an attraction for tourists, and here many artists enjoyed life.
+The hotel was built by Knut Morterud, and consists of two buildings that were joined together with equal ceiling height and flat roofs at the turn of the century.
+The flat roof was an attraction for tourists, and many artists enjoyed life here.
 The hotel has also had several royal overnight guests; King Haakon and Queen Maud in 1906 and King Olav in 1958.

-Source: The hiking book for Fåberg and Lillehammer, new and revised edition 1991 by Fåberg Historielag
+Source: Vandreboken for Fåberg og Lillehammer, new and revised edition 1991 by Fåberg Historielag